george-mcintyre/aida-pva/docs/2_0_Channel_Provider_Programmers_Reference.md

 As a Channel Provider programmer you will be primarily concerned with creating a shared image for SLCSHR.
 Each Channel Provider is a distinct image in SLCSHR.
-The procedure to create one will compile up your C source file(s) and link them with STANDALONELIB to resolve the calls you make to functions in the AIDA-PVA Module, and to AIDASHR for any AIDA Modules that you need to implement your service.
+The procedure to create one will compile up your C source file(s) and link them with AIDA_PVALIB to resolve the calls you make to functions in the AIDA-PVA Module, and to AIDASHR for any AIDA Modules that you need to implement your service.

 AIDA-PVA SERVICE is the process that will launch your shared library, calling the entry-points you implement, as required.